AlexPHorta/Burglar/README.md

 ## Getting a Package to Play

-Prebuilt packages of Burglar are available at XXX for download.
+Prebuilt packages of Burglar are available at [Itch.io](https://bueybr.itch.io/burglar) for download.
 Versions for Linux (32 bits) and Windows 10 (64 bits).

 ## Getting Started